• Share this on:

 Buying agents, buying houses and sales agents

-European buying agents represent European buyers in sourcing countries.
-They act as intermediaries, meaning that they do not import products themselves.
-Sometimes agents have a more limited role, such as checking the quality of the products in your warehouse on behalf of a specific importer or checking compliance with the codes of conduct that you have agreed on with your buyer.
-Buying agents can work individually or as part of purchasing companies.
+• European buying agents represent European buyers in sourcing countries.
+They act as intermediaries, meaning they do not import products themselves.
+In some cases, their role is more limited (for example, verifying the quality of products).
+They can work either individually or as part of a purchasing company.

 E-commerce